matthewearl/matthewearl.github.io/_posts/2021-06-16-quake-blender.md

 that is to say, a volume whose faces correspond with the edges of the screen projected out from the camera's origin.
 Any point lying outside of the viewing frustum will be invisible to the camera, and so we can exclude these leaves from the PVS.
-This has the effect of hiding leaves that are behind the player, and otherwise outside the bounds of the camera's field of view.
+This has the effect of hiding leaves that are behind the player, or otherwise outside the bounds of the camera's field of view.

 A similar concept can be applied to the light's PVS: practically, a light's